 Demand for consumer electronics continues to drive technological innovation as the need for products which have greater performance, lower power consumption, reduced costs and smaller size continues to grow with each new product generation.
 To meet this demand, IC manufacturers and designers are constantly challenged to improve the overall performance of ICs by designing and manufacturing ICs with more embedded applications to create greater functionality.
-As a result, in 2003 and the first half of 2004 more and more companies expanded or advanced their design and manufacturing processes to develop and produce deep submicron ICs containing component sizes measured at 130 nanometers and below.
-As this trend continues, companies will continually be challenged to improve process capabilities to optimally produce ICs with minimal systematic and yield loss, which is driven by the lack of compatibility between the design and its respective manufacturing process.
-Historically, yield loss was predominantly the result of random contamination, or defect-limited yield, within the IC manufacturing process.
-We believe as volume production of deep submicron ICs continues to grow, the difficulties of integrating IC designs with their respective processes will create a greater need for products and services that address the performance yield loss issues the semiconductor industry is facing today and will face in the future.
+As a result, in 2003 and during the first nine months of 2004 more and more companies expanded or advanced their design and manufacturing processes to develop and produce deep submicron ICs containing component sizes measured at 130 nanometers and below.
+As this trend continues, companies will continually be challenged to improve process capabilities to optimally produce ICs with minimal systematic and random yield loss, which is driven by the lack of compatibility between the design and its respective manufacturing process.
+Historically, yield loss was predominantly the result of random contamination, or defect-limited yield, within the IC manufacturing processes will create a greater need for products and services that address the performance to grow, the difficulties of integrating IC designs with their respective processes will create a greater need for products and services that address the performance yield loss issues the semiconductor industry is facing today and will face in the future.